 The Preferred Alternative OMF site would permanently impact several social resources, including one religious facility.
 It would displace the Christian Faith Center church and its day care center (CF Kidz), along with the Pacific Christian Academy, which is a tenant on their property.
-The Christian Faith Center is a large-capacity church; therefore, it could be challenging to relocate a religious facility of this size and displacing it would impact the members of the service population from within and beyond the 0.5-mile study area.
-See Section 3.3, Acquisitions, Displacements, and Relocations, for further discussion.
+The Christian Faith Center is a large-capacity church; therefore, it could be challenging to relocate a religious facility of this size, and displacing it would impact the members of the service population from within and beyond the 0.5-mile study area.

-The OMF site would also displace 15 residences, composed of one four-unit multi-family residential property and 10 single-family residential properties, one of which has two separate houses.
+The OMF site would also displace 15 residences, comprised of one four-unit multi-family residential property and 10 single-family residential properties.
 Nine of these residences are adjacent to the I-5 right-of-way, between S 333rd Street and S 336th Street, where the lead tracks would connect to the mainline tracks.
 Residential displacements associated with the OMF site would not affect neighborhood quality because the properties are located on private drives and are relatively isolated.
-Additionally, the OMF site would displace 11 businesses, including a childcare center and commercial and light industrial businesses, such as an auto-repair shop, an aviation repair shop, home and business cleaning services, a gate design and fabrication company, a chiropractic center, and an equipment rental business.
-These businesses could likely be relocated without causing long-term impacts to community cohesion.
-Additionally, several of these businesses serve a broader area than the relatively narrow study area; therefore, their potential relocation out of the study area may not substantially affect their customer base.
+Additionally, the OMF site would displace six businesses: a childcare center, an auto-repair shop, an aviation repair shop, a home and business cleaning service, a gate design and fabrication company, and an equipment rental business.
+Because of their small size and relative abundance in the study area, these businesses could be relocated without causing long-term impacts to community cohesion.